Lotpath/Strappy/README.md

 Therefore, we prefer a customized build, which is what is included in the Content folder (v3.0.3).
 To recreate them for another version:

 * Go to [Bootstrap's Customize Page](http://getbootstrap.com/customize/)
-* In the LESS files section, uncheck Glyphicons (under Components), and everything under JavaScript Components.
+* In the LESS files section, uncheck Glyphicons (under Components).
 * In the jQuery plugins section, click Toggle All to uncheck the entire section.
 * Scroll down to the Download sections and select Compile and Download.
 * The zip file contains bootstrap.css and bootstrap.min.css.